alexvaut/cStatsExporter/README.md

 # cStatsExporter
-Windows Docker Stats exporter for Prometheus.io. compatible with cadvisor metrics !
+Windows Docker Stats exporter for Prometheus.io. compatible with Cadvisor metrics !

 Cadvisor is doing a very good job on linux while on windows there isn't anything.

-It is exposing a subset of the cadvisor metrics depending on what is available on a windows host:
+cStatsExporter is exposing Cadvisor metrics from windows containers depending on what the windows docker daemon makes available (the stats are not exactly the same between linux and windows).

+cStatsExporter allows to reuse the same queries, grafana dashboards... that are working already with Cadvisor as a source.

+It's tested on Docker Desktop 2.1.3.0 on Windows 10 and docker EE 19.03.02 for windows server 2019.

 ## Run with docker
 ```